Resources and Support

-The EOP/AA officer and Title IX Coordinator assist with problem resolution and responds to complaints of sexual misconduct, intimate relationship violence, stalking, and harassment against staff and faculty (and students if a particular complaint not being resolved through the OSC Investigative Team).
+The Title IX Coordinator assists with problem resolution and responds to complaints of sexual misconduct, intimate relationship violence, stalking, and harassment against staff and faculty (and students if a particular complaint not being resolved through the OSC Investigative Team).

 Deputy Title IX Coordinator for Students, Director - Office of Student Conduct, Ely Center 103, (202) 250-2513 (VP), (202) 448-6901 (V), email@example.com.

 The Director of the Office of Student Conduct serves as the Deputy Title IX Coordinator for Students and a member of the OSC Investigative Team that includes the OSC Title IX Investigator.
 The Director assists with problem resolution and responds to complaints of sexual misconduct, intimate relationship violence, and stalking against students.

 Title IX Investigator - Office of Student Conduct, Ely Center 103, (202) 759-5598 (vp), firstname.lastname@example.org.

 The Title IX Investigator in the Office of Student Conduct reviews and/or investigates reports of sexual misconduct allegedly committed by students, along with the Deputy Title IX Coordinator for Students.